-The proposed project would support Mendocino Town Sustainable Policy S-2(c) by providing access to reclaimed water that would distribute recycled water from the waste water treatment facility to other sites in Town, such as fire hydrants, the Mendocino High School, and a spigot at MCCSD offices.
-This proposal could avoid the application of potable water in areas that do not require it.
+The proposed project would support Mendocino Town Sustainable Policy S-2(c) by providing a connection to reclaimed water that could distribute recycled water from the wastewater treatment facility to other sites in Town, such as fire hydrants, the high school, and a spigot at Mendocino City Community Services District offices.
+This opportunity could avoid the waste of potable water in uses that do not require it.

-Action S-2.7 The Mendocino City Community Services District should (a) continue its extensive groundwater monitoring program of the aquifer that underlies the Town, (b) investigate the feasibility of a State-funded pilot project to retrofit existing commercial development, and residential development where owners elect to participate, with dual plumbing that utilizes reclaimed water for non-potable purposes, (c) investigate the feasibility of additional groundwater recharge of the Town aquifer with reclaimed water through dry wells, (d) provide access to reclaimed water at a convenient location in Town for public and private non-potable water uses, and (e) annually report to the Board of Supervisors about the implementation status of this Action (Emphasis added)."
+Action S-2.7 The Mendocino City Community Services District should (a) continue its extensive groundwater monitoring program of the aquifer that underlies the Town, (b) investigate the feasibility of a State-funded pilot project to retrofit existing commercial development, and residential development where owners elect to participate, with dual plumbing that utilizes reclaimed water for non-potable purposes, (c) investigate the feasibility of additional groundwater recharge of the Town aquifer with reclaimed water through dry wells, (d) provide access to reclaimed water at a convenient location in Town for public and private non-potable water uses, and (e) annually report to the Board of Supervisors about the implementation status of this Action.

-The proposed project would support Mendocino Town Plan Sustainable Action S-2.7(d) by providing access to recycled water at convenient locations in Town for public and private non-potable water uses.
-The proposed spigot near MCCSD offices is one proposed location with access to recycled water for public and private non-potable water uses in Town.
+The proposed project would support Mendocino Town Plan Sustainable Action S-2.7(d) by providing access to reclaimed water at convenient locations in Town for public and private non-potable water uses.
+The proposed spigot near MCCSD offices is one proposed location with access to reclaimed water for public and private non-potable water uses in Town.

-Zoning: Two of the three project areas -- MCCSD and MUSD lands -- are mapped as Mendocino Public Facilities (MFP) District (See attached Mendocino Town Zoning).
+Zoning: The project site is mapped as Mendocino Public Facilities (MFP) District (See attached Mendocino Town Zoning).
 "This District is intended to apply to lots which are currently used for, or would properly be used for, public purposes and, as specified, for public utility purposes (MTZC Section 20.668.005)."
-Conditional uses for MPF Districts includes the existing Major Impact Services and Utilities that were originally approved by the Planning Commission on December 19, 1991, as Coastal Development Use Permit (CDU) 1991-35 or are part of an approved 2003 modification to the original permit, CDUM_2003-0002.
-Additionally, the applicant requests to modify CDU Permit 1991-35 by expanding the existing land use to include on-site reclamation of treated water (See CDUM_2018-0001).
+Conditional uses for MPF Districts include the existing Major Impact Services and Utilities that were originally approved by the Planning Commission on December 19, 1991, as Coastal Development Use Permit (U) 1991-35.
+Portions of the proposed project are repairs to development approved as part of U_1991-0035, UM_2003-0002, or CDP 1991-106W (e.g., the proposed rehabilitation of existing sludge drying bed liners, drains, and access ramps; and the proposed replacement of the equalization basin liner).
+Also, the proposed interior improvements (installation of a filter backwash control panel or the construction of an ADA compliant meeting room in the control building) would not change conditions approving U_1991-0035, UM_2003-0002, or CDP 1991-106W.